|

 Over 6 million visitors from around the world are expected to converge on the

-Theresienwiese this year making Oktoberfest the largest festival in the
+Theresienwiese this year making Oktoberfest the largest festival in the world!

-they might say "Wilkommen zum Wiesn" ~ "Welcome to
+might say "Wilkommen zum Wiesn" ~ "Welcome to

 Oktoberfest!"